Gnauqoa/streaming-music-be/README.md

 - `PORT`: PORT OF APPLICATION.
 - `MONGODB_HOST`: MONGODB HOST URL

-Or you can check file `.env.example`
+Or you can check in file `.env.example`

 Make sure to set these variables according to your environment before starting the server.